-A Scientific Fellow of the Royal College of Pathologists Australia, Associate Professor Elizabeth Algar leads research to provide clinical diagnostic testing for cancer biomarkers and paediatric cancer predisposition syndromes.
-A/Prof Algar is the Head of the Genetics and Molecular Pathology research group and is a Chief Investigator for the Paediatric Precision Medicine program and the AIM Brain project.
-She has played a leading role in developing molecular genetics on the Monash Health campus, in addition to managing an active research program in paediatric cancer.
-Her genetic service, currently based at the Monash Health site, was the first specialised NATA-accredited Australasian molecular genetic testing service established for paediatric cancers, neonatal growth disorders and renal nephropathy syndromes and has now expanded to include cancer biomarker testing in both solid and haematological malignancies.
+A Scientific Fellow of the Royal College of Pathologists Australia, Associate Professor Elizabeth Algar leads research to provide clinical diagnostic testing for cancer biomarkers.
+A/Prof Algar is currently the Head of the Genetics and Molecular Pathology research group and is a Co-Chief Investigator on the AIM Brain project.
+She previously played a leading role in developing molecular pathology on the Monash Health campus, in addition to managing an active research program in paediatric cancer.

 After completing undergraduate studies at the University of Melbourne and postgraduate studies at La Trobe University’s Department of Biochemistry, A/Prof Algar accepted a position in biochemical genetics in the Division of Science and Technology at Griffith University, Qld.
 While at Griffith University, she completed PhD studies in Biochemical Genetics and subsequently received a postdoctoral fellowship from the University of Queensland to work on paediatric cancer genetics in the Department of Pathology.
 In 1996, she relocated to Melbourne where she set up a research group in the Murdoch Children’s Research Institute and Department of Paediatrics, University of Melbourne, later joining Monash Health and Hudson Institute in 2012.

-Co-author of the approved USA Clinical and Laboratory Standard’s Institute guideline for Nucleic Acid Amplification Assays for Molecular Hematopathology, her significant body of work also includes over 65 peer-reviewed publications and book chapters, and citations in the Online Mendelian Inheritance in Man (OMIM) database for CDKN1C, IGF1R and the imprinting disorder, Beckwith-Wiedemann syndrome.
-A regular participant on grant review panels, her roles have included positions on the Oncology and Cancer Biology grants review panel for the National Health and Medical Research Council.
-She is also a member of the Human Genetics Society of Australasia and the Australasian Society for Genome Diagnostics.
-She is a sought-after speaker and presenter, and has been recognised with numerous international awards as well as invitations to review from international funding bodies.
+Her significant body of work includes 69 peer-reviewed publications and book chapters, and citations in the Online Mendelian Inheritance in Man (OMIM) database.
+She is a regular participant in Oncology and Cancer Biology grant review panels for the National Health and Medical Research Council and affiliated organisations and is a current member of the Human Genetics Society of Australasia, the Australasian Society for Genome Diagnostics and the Cooperative Trials Group for Neuro-oncology.
+She is a sought-after speaker and presenter, and has been recognised with numerous international awards as well as review invitations from international funding bodies.

 Berry W, Algar E, Kumar B, Desmond C, Swan M, Jenkins BJ, Croagh D (2017) Endoscopic ultrasound-guided fine-needle aspirate-derived preclinical pancreatic cancer models reveal panitumumab sensitivity in KRAS wild-type tumors.
 Int J Cancer 140:2331-2343.

-Eggermann K, Bliek J, Brioude F, Algar E, Buiting K, Russo S, Tümer Z, Monk D, Moore G, Antoniadi T, Macdonald F, Netchine I, Lombardi P, Soellner L, Begemann M, Prawitt D, Maher ER, Mannens M, Riccio A, Weksberg R, Lapunzina P, Grønskov K, Mackay DJ, Eggermann T (2016) EMQN best practice guidelines for the molecular genetic testing and reporting of chromosome 11p15 imprinting disorders: Silver-Russell and Beckwith-Wiedemann syndrome.
-Eur J Hum Genet 24:1377-87.
+Eggermann K, Bliek J, Brioude F, Algar E, Buiting K, Russo S, Tümer Z, Monk D, Moore G, Antoniadi T, Macdonald F, Netchine I, Lombardi P, Soellner L, Begemann M, Prawitt D, Maher ER, Mannens M, Riccio A, Weksberg R, Lapunzina P, Grønskov K, Mackay DJ, Eggermann T (2016) EMQN best practice guidelines for the molecular genetic testing and reporting of 11p15 Imprinting Disorders – Silver-Russell and Beckwith-Wiedemann syndrome.
+Eur J. Hum Genet 24:1377-1387.